YutingHe-list/TAMP/README.md

 - PyTorch 2.0.1

 ## MITAMP-adapted Model Zoo
-We are hosting a [Model Zoo]() to release the adapted MITAMP in different downstream tasks.
+We are hosting a [Model Zoo](https://github.com/YutingHe-list/MITAMP/blob/main/document/Model_zoom.md) to release the adapted MITAMP in different downstream tasks.

 - You can try to find an adapted MITAMP that meets the scene you need in model zoo, and it will have better performance.
-- If you want to contribute to the Model Zoo, please [email](ythe1995@163.com) our group.
+- If you want to contribute to the Model Zoo, please send the [EMAIL](mailto:ythe1995@163.com) to our group.

 ## Usage of the pre-trained MITAMP
 ## 1. Clone the repository and prepare environment